Orange Juice Crumb Cake

 Up until now, the cake part was simply a vehicle to deliver the crumb part, and I have been known on more than one occasion to eat the crumb part and toss the cake part.
 Until now.
 Until I discovered the secret to delectable crumb cake fluffiness.

-But I couldn’t bear to see all that OJ go to waste.
+ORANGE JUICE.
 Why on earth it occurred to me that I should try making a crumb cake with it is beyond me, but I did.
+So I made a giant one.

 And while I was at first totally focussed on the crumb topping part, I realized that the cake part was…fabulous.
 Light.
 Fluffy.
 Just a teeny tiny hint of orange flavor.